Scholarships for Master's Programs

 Master's in Athletic Training Scholarship

-Lasell University is offering a $5250 scholarship to students that enroll now for a July 2023 start.
+Applicants who apply before the Priority Application deadline of January 12, 2024 are considered for a $5250 scholarship for the September 2024 start.
 Apply now for the MS in Athletic Training program, let your enrollment counselor know you are interested in the scholarship and you will automatically be considered.

 - Students must have a 3.0 GPA or higher to be eligible and maintain a 3.0 cumulative GPA through the program to keep the scholarship.